jgchaparro/w4-database-project/README.md

 1. Import the .csv as Pandas dataframes.
 1. Inspect the dataframes to have a rough idea of the information availible.
 1. Sketch the relationships between tables.
 The `actor` and `film` tables have a many-to-many relationship and no intermediate table is provided.
-The category column is, at first glance, disconnected from the rest.
+The `category` table is, at first glance, disconnected from the rest.
 Other tables have direct connections.
 1. Clean data: details provided below.
 1. Create a brand new table, `original_lang`.
 1. Save processed tables to .csv.